Luis Rivera Marín: Biography

 After Fortuño was defeated in the 2012 general election, Rivera Marín returned to his private life.
 During that time, he also appeared as an analyst on political shows in radio and television on the island.

 Then, in 2016, after Ricardo Rosselló was elected governor, Rivera Marín was appointed as Secretary of State of Puerto Rico.
-During his tenure as Secretary of State, he led with great strength, the difficulties of the Island, such as Hurricane Maria *2 in 2017, as well as in previous weeks, the rescue and care of the American citizens of the nearby islands when the Hurricane Irma *3.
-Likewise, he carried out a recognized work in international politics with the insertion of Puerto Rico in the world.

 On July 16, 2019, he changed his end date from July 30 to that day amidst the Telegramgate scandal involving the governor of Puerto Rico and his closest officials.
-His immediate successor Pedro Pierluisi was nominated by the governor before his own resignation and immediately sworn in as acting Secretary of State on July 31, 2019 and potential successor to the governorship, but ultimately was not approved by the Puerto Rican Congress.
+His immediate successor Pedro Pierluisi was nominated by the governor before his own resignation and immediately sworn in as acting Secretary of State on July 31, 2019, and potential successor to the governorship, but ultimately was not approved by the Puerto Rican Legislature.
 This eventually made María Marcano de León his acting successor again and made Justice Secretary Wanda Vázquez Garced the new governor.

 Personal life

 Rivera Marín is married to Margarita, a licensed architect, with whom he has two daughters, Carmen Margarita and Ana.